Keeping Children Safe in Education Knowledge Check

 Checking requirements are met

 Section one of the check asks staff what role they have in school and then determines which parts of Keeping Children Safe in Education they should read, as well as providing links to the relevant documents.
-This section also requires staff to record the date that they read Part one or Annex A and confirm where necessary that they have read any Annexes.
-Finally there are checks that they have read other required policies and they can identify who their DSL is.
+This section also requires staff to record the date that they read Part 1 or Annex A and confirm where necessary that they have read any annexes.
+Finally, there are checks that they have read other required policies and they can identify who their DSL is.

 Image of screen with knowledge check on